 3. Unified communications enabling.

 With VoIP, you can take your office mobile through unified communications.
-Our unified communications app called UC-One lets you connect your laptop and mobile device to your business line, so you never miss a work call.
+Unified communications solution like Webex and Microsoft Teams with Direct Routing you connect your laptop and mobile device to your business line, so you never miss a work call.
 With the UC-One app, you can connect and collaborate through HD calling, video conferencing, messaging, file sharing and screen sharing.

 4. Trusted security you can count on.